-Removing the headlight mask with the headlight
+15.6 Removing the headlight mask with the headlight

-- Switch off all power consumers and switch off the engine. - Detach the brake line and wiring harness from the headlight mask. - Release rubber bands 1.
+- Detach the brake line and wiring harness from the headlight mask - Release rubber bands 1.
 Slide the headlight mask up and swing it forward.

 Detach plug-in connectors 2 and take off the headlight mask with the headlight.